MicrosoftDocs/dynamics-365-project-operations/articles/actuals/ActualsonTM.md

 # required metadata

 title: Actuals impact in a time and materials engagement
-description: This topic provides information about the impact on the Actuals table at various events during the lifecycle of a time and materials engagement in Microsoft Dynamics 365 Project Operations.
+description: This article provides information about the impact on the Actuals table at various events during the lifecycle of a time and materials engagement in Microsoft Dynamics 365 Project Operations.
 author: rumant
 ms.date: 02/22/2022
 ms.topic: overview